SlayWiltons/CivicsClicker/README.md

 # CivicsClicker
-Simple clicker with formation of humanity
+Simple clicker about formation of humanity